yartsun/vue-brouter/docs/guide/README.md

   computed: {
     username () {
-      // We will see what `params` is shortly return this.$route.params.username
+      // We will see what `params` is shortly return this.$bRoute.params.username
     }
   },
   methods: {
     goBack () {
       window.history.length > 1
-        ? this.$router.go(-1)
+        ? this.$bRouter.go(-1)
-        : this.$router.push('/')
+        : this.$bRouter.push('/')
     }
   }
 }
 ```

 Throughout the docs, we will often use the `router` instance.
-Keep in mind that `this.$router` is exactly the same as using `router`.
-The reason we use `this.$router` is because we don't want to import the router in every single component that needs to manipulate routing.
+Keep in mind that `this.$bRouter` is exactly the same as using `router`.
+The reason we use `this.$bRouter` is because we don't want to import the router in every single component that needs to manipulate routing.

 You can also check out this example [live](https://jsfiddle.net/yyx990803/xgrjzsup/).